-For students in STEM and related fields who desire to improve problem-solving skills and/or placement level in preparation for STAT 1040 and higher-numbered MATH courses.
+Is part of UVU’s math placement process; for students who desire to review math topics in order to improve placement level before beginning a math course.
 Addresses unique strengths and weaknesses of students, by providing group problem solving activities along with an individual assessment and study plan for mastering target material.
 Requires mandatory class attendance and a minimum number of hours per week logged into a preparation module, with progress monitored by a mentor.
 May be repeated for a maximum of 4 credits toward graduation.
 May be graded credit/no credit.

 Includes inequalities, functions and their graphs, polynomial and rational functions, exponential and logarithmic functions, systems of linear and nonlinear equations, matrices and determinants, arithmetic and geometric sequences, and the Binomial Theorem.
 May be delivered hybrid and/or online.

 Includes inequalities, functions and their graphs, polynomial and rational functions, exponential and logarithmic functions, systems of linear and nonlinear equations, matrices and determinants, arithmetic and geometric sequences, and the Binomial Theorem.
 May be delivered hybrid and/or online.
+Lab access fee of $30 applies.
 Canvas Course Mats $90/McGraw applies.

 Includes the unit circle and right triangle definitions of the trigonometric functions, graphing trigonometric functions, trigonometric identities, trigonometric equations, inverse trigonometric functions, the Law of Sines and the Law of Cosines, vectors, complex numbers, polar coordinates, and rotation of axes.